 Add ginger and garlic and fry them till they become aromatic.
 Now add green chilies and fry till ginger garlic become golden brown in color.

-Now add tomato pulp, red chili powder, coriander powder and garam masala.
+Now add tomato puree, red chili powder, coriander powder and garam masala.
 Keep stirring the contents and cook till the tomato is cooked and you see oil around the edges of the tempering / masala.

 Add two to three tablespoons of water and add the tempering to the dal.
 Stir gently so as not to break the dal.
 Cook the dal with the tempering for five more minutes or till the dal is completely done, stirring occasionally (If required, add more water to cook the dal, tablespoon by tablespoon.)
 Once the dal is nearly done, add dry mango powder and stir it gently into the dal.